rpuntaie/blog/information_time_energy.rst

 The atomic nucleus uses nucleons as packets.
 Every layer has its own packets.

-Every layer has its own frequency of packet exchange.
+Every layer has its own energy, i.e. frequency of packet exchange.
-This is the time of the level.
-When compared to some other time we have the energy relevant for the level.
+A variable serving as time to compare to is level-specific.
 Energy is expressed in a unit relevant for the level.
 Relevant, usable energy is level-specific.

 If levels interact more levels need to be considered.
 If one level's frequency is called energy, then the next higher level's frequency is called power.
-For example, in electricity energy `E=UQ` is an energy of one level and power `P=UI=fE` is the energy of the next level.
+For example, in electricity energy `W=UQ` is an energy of one level and power `P=UI=fW` is the energy of the next level.
-`E` is the quantum `h` in this level (this level's time step), and `f` is the energy of the level, the comparison to some external `t`.

 The energy is important as a measure to express the relative rate of information exchange between systems.